-Since the 2019 entrance the French government has announced an increase in the registration fees up to € 3,770 for the Master’s degree for foreign students coming outside the European Union who are entering a new cycle of studies.
-The law has been voted.
-However, our partner institutions have been able to exempt international students from paying the full fees this academic year.
-They were able to give a waiver and allow all the students to pay the same amount of 250 euros per year, plus 90 euros contribution to the student and campus life (CVEC), that students need to pay to the CROUS.
-We can now confirm you that our partner institutions will be able to propose again waivers to the international students in 2020-2021 so they can pay the same enrollment fees as the French students.
+In 2019 the French government has voted a law that stipulates an increase in the registration fees up to € 3,770 for the Master’s degree for international students coming from outside the European Union and who were not registered previously in France at the master level..
+However, our partner institutions have been able to exempt international students from paying the full fees this academic year: they gave a waiver and allowed all students to pay the same amount as the EU students: 243 euros per year (plus a 90 euros contribution to the CVEC).

 We invite you to explore the different possibilities available on the websites of EHESS (only in French) and Campus France.
 Applicants for EIFFEL funding must submit an application from November (dates communicated on the website).

 The courses offered by the APE graduate program are open to the students registered into the Master’s program.
 However, if space availability allows it, some M2 courses can also be open to:

 - students registered in programs of the partner institutions,

 - PhD students who wish to validate courses of the Masters for their PhD

 If you are interested in attending some of the courses offered by the APE program, please contact the secretariat (master-ape at psemail.eu)

 Studying at PSE while joining the École Normale Supérieure-PSL with a scholarship